 Please be sure to visit the University’s MLK Day website to read Ms. Nash’s bio and to watch these short videos on her many achievements that impacted all of our lives and the course of our world.

 Free and open to the public.
-Doors open at 5:30p, this event will be on a first come, first served basis.
+While doors open at 5:30p, this event will be on a first come, first served basis.

 Sponsors: Yale College Dean’s Office, The Afro-American Cultural Center at Yale, the Office of the Secretary & Vice President for Student Life of Yale University